-What is a Credit Utilization Ratio?
+What Is A Credit Utilization Ratio?

-Is There a Perfect Credit Utilization Ratio?
+Is There A Perfect Credit Utilization Ratio (Debt To Credit Ratio)?

-How to Calculate Your Credit Utilization Ratio
+How To Calculate Your Credit Utilization Ratio (Debt To Credit Ratio)?

 Credit utilization ratios are very simple to calculate as it is merely a percentage calculation, the two steps are discussed below.

 - Find your current balance owed and credit limit.
 You can find this information on your most recent credit card statements.
 Alternatively, you can log into your bank account and obtain the most current information.
 If you can’t find this information, give your bank a call for assistance.

 - Calculated Your Credit Utilization Ratio – The formula for credit utilization ratios is [current balance/credit limit].
 Divide the current balance owed by the credit limit.
 You can then multiply by 100 to get a percentage.

 To help demonstrate the credit utilization ratio calculation, below is an example.

 If you only have one credit card and the balance is $400 and your credit limit is $1,000, you can calculate the ratio by dividing the balance ($400) by the credit limit ($1,000).
 The ratio you get is 0.4 or 40 percent if you multiply by 100.